 Oxford Houses have several different room types.
 The halls where SLE is typically located include doubles, economy doubles, large doubles and quads.

 Can I request a non-SLE roommate?

-Since SLE has designated floors, SLE students must room with other SLE students.
-If you request a non-SLE roommate you will be assigned a room together outside of the SLE community.
-If the roommate you requested also applies and is admitted to SLE you may be placed together.
+Since SLE has designated floors, SLE students will be assigned to room with other SLE students whenever possible.
+If the roommate you request also applies and is admitted to SLE you may be placed together.